 Monya Rowe Gallery

-Monya Rowe Gallery focuses on exhibiting emerging artists working in all mediums, and aims to build and foster the careers of a small group of artists who are making significant and unique contributions to contemporary art.
+Monya Rowe Gallery focuses on exhibiting emerging artists who are making unique and significant contributions to contemporary art.

 The gallery has had the pleasure to exhibit many up-and-coming artists, often giving them their first New York exhibition.
 The list includes Larissa Bates, Angela Dufresne, Josephine Halvorson, Vera Iliatova, Jacolby Satterwhite, Devin Troy Strother and Ann Toebbe, among many others.
 Guest curators have included Nayland Blake, Amy Sillman, Jose Lerma and the filmmaker Paul Schrader.